wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-ghost-dhaot.md

 **Movement:** slow <br>
 **Morale:** reckless <br>

-As an undead creature, the dhaot does not starve to death, breathe, sleep or tire and cant be poisoned.
+As an undead creature, the dhaot does not starve to death, breathe, sleep or tire and can't be poisoned.

 The dhaot is ethereal when first encountered.
-As an ethereal creature, it is immune to damage from a nonmagical source, as well as grapples and petrification.
+As an ethereal creature, it is immune to damage from a non-magical source, as well as grapples and petrification.
 Silver weapons ignore its resistances.
 While ethereal, the dhaot can pass through anything, and it cannot be affected by physical creatures.
 Contrary to other ghosts, the dhaot is unaffected by sunlight.

 Dhaots can see in the dark, and in the ethereal realm and the material plane at the same time.

 A dhaot can only be killed when its remains are brought to the destination of its last voyage.
 If it loses all HP and its remains are still lost, it comes back fully healed after 10 minutes for each time it was "killed" that week.

-If a creature possessed by a dhaot disobeys its's command, the dhaot leaves the ethereal realm.
+If a creature possessed by a dhaot disobeys it's command, the dhaot leaves the ethereal realm.
 The triggering creature must save vs fear or lose all HP and get a Wound.

 **Attacks (1/round) while ethereal**